Yeti: DNA analysis

+Linguistics

 In 2003, Japanese researcher and mountaineer Dr. Makoto Nebuka published the results of his twelve-year linguistic study, postulating that the word "Yeti" is a corruption of the word "meti", a regional dialect term for a "bear".
 Nebuka claims that ethnic Tibetans fear and worship the bear as a supernatural being.
 Nebuka's claims were subject to almost immediate criticism, and he was accused of linguistic carelessness.
 Dr. Raj Kumar Pandey, who has researched both Yetis and mountain languages, said "it is not enough to blame tales of the mysterious beast of the Himalayas on words that rhyme but mean different things."

+In 2017, Daniel C. Taylor published a comprehensive analysis of the century-long Yeti literature, giving added evidence to the Asian black bear (Ursus thibetanus) explanation, building on the initial Barun Valley discoveries.
+His book gave a meticulous explanation for the iconic Yeti footprint photographed by Eric Shipton in 1950, the 1972 Cronin-McNeely print, as well all other unexplained Yeti footprints.
+To complete this explanation, Taylor also located a never-before published photograph in the archives of the Royal Geographical Society, taken in 1950 by Eric Shipton, that included scratches that are clearly bear nail marks.
+Alleged Yeti footprints have been generally interpreted as bear-made.

+Ape theory

 Some speculate these reported creatures could be present-day specimens of the extinct giant ape Gigantopithecus.
 However, the Yeti is generally described as bipedal, and most scientists believe Gigantopithecus to have been quadrupedal, and so massive that, unless it evolved specifically as a bipedal ape (like the hominids), walking upright would have been even more difficult for the now extinct primate than it is for its extant quadrupedal relative, the orangutan.